Sic Semper Serpent is an independent publisher dedicated to restoring pulp fiction with inclusive stories told in classic, speculative genres.

 Plus, we met our star author, Nathaniel Hicklin.

-Editor-in-Chief T. Martin Crouse first had the idea in a small Portland, OR apartment.
-He had experienced the original version of Spontaneous Combustion as a Theater undergrad, and knew it could work for short stories.
-The literacy engagement of Minneapolis and St. Paul drew our editor to the Land of 10,000 Writers to launch his ambitious publishing endeavor.
+Editor-in-Chief T. Martin Crouse had experienced the original version of Spontaneous Combustion as a Theater undergrad, and knew it could work for short stories.
+The literary community of Minneapolis and St. Paul drew our editor to the Land of 10,000 Writers to launch his ambitious publishing endeavor.

-After returning to Minneapolis, T. reconnected with his old friend - Michael Strand - whom had also recently returned to the Midwest from the west coast.
-Mr. Crouse quickly remembered Michael's natural genius, and admired how humanistic education and journalistic experience had only enhanced that genius.
+After arriving in Minneapolis, T. reconnected with his old friend, Michael Strand, whom had recently returned to the Midwest from the west coast.
+Mr. Crouse quickly remembered Michael's natural genius.
 T. begged Mr. Strand to join Sic Semper Serpent.
 Michael reluctantly agreed, and has regretted the decision ever since.

 Sic Semper Serpent is a company made possible by the advent of the internet.
 Unencumbered by the bulky printing methods of the 20th Century, our entire business model is deft and adaptable when compared to corporate publishing giants.
 We’re able to operate with less waste, to create relevant content and to pay our writers, designers and illustrators above industry standards.
 We use new technology to revive an old aesthetic.
 Let’s take a more detailed look at how Sic Semper Serpent uses the new internet business model: